 Softer bounce: Bellicon’s highly elastic stretch cords offer a softer, deeper bounce.
 According to the manufacturer, bellicon bungees stretch up to three times their original length.

-Smoother cycle: The bellicon’s smooth bounce cycle is less jarring than conventional rebounders.
+Smoother cycle: The bellicon’s smooth bounce cycle is less jarring than conventional rebounders and trampolines.
 That means no sudden jolt when you hit bottom.
 It also means less stress on your feet, ankles, knees, and hips.

 Greater highs and lows: As you descend on the mat and the bungee cords stretch to their full length, they become mini storehouses of energy.
 As you ascend, that stored energy is released, propelling you smoothly upward and off the mat.

 Quieter experience: We can’t say enough about bellicon’s quiet performance.
 Spring-type rebounders tend to squeak with every jump.
 Bellicon units are close to silent.
 Users love the fact that they can use the bellicon in the bedroom when their spouses or roommates are sleeping.